 - Phase II: Partner data, initial data load:........................................ by 4/30/2015

 - Phase III: External data, initial data load....................................... by 7/30/2015

-The data collection process is iterative and ongoing throughout the project period; as we and our partners continue to collect and update data, it will be continuously added to the repository.
-In later phases of the project, we will develop and make available analysis tools that can be used with data from the repository.
+The data collection process is iterative and ongoing throughout the project period; as we and our partners continue to collect and update data, it will be continuously added to the portal.
+In later phases of the project, we will develop and make available analysis tools that can be used with data from the portal.

 We thank the National Science Foundation for providing funding support: National Science Foundation,"CIF21 DIBBs: DIBBs for Intelligence and Security Informatics Research Community: Pilot Demonstration Project," $1,499,531 (NSF ACI-1443019), October 15, 2014 - September 30, 2017.

 Our project abstract is available on the NSF page for the award, "CIF21 DIBBs: DIBBs for Intelligence and Security Informatics Research Community."

 See more about the NSF funding for DIBBs on the NSF DIBBs press release page, "Laying the Groundwork for Data-driven Science" (at http://www.nsf.gov/news/news_summ.jsp?cntn_id=132880).

 - Hsinchun Chen, MIS